• Skip to primary navigation

 • Heat oil over medium heat in a large nonstick skillet.

-• Add washed and chopped onion, bell pepper, jalapeno, and corn.
+• Add onion, bell pepper, jalapeño, and corn.

 • Cook and stir 3 to 5 minutes or until vegetables are tender.

-• Add cooked barley, brown rice, chicken, and black beans to skillet.
+• Add cooked barley, brown rice, chicken, black beans, and seasoning to skillet.

 • Serve with cilantro and lime juice.